 Assure that wastewater facilities necessary to carry out comprehensive plan are available when needed, and finance these facilities in an economic, efficient, and equitable manner.

-- CF-501 Maintain a safe, efficient and cost-effective sewage collection and treatment system. - CF-502 Require all new development within designated urban growth areas and rural activity centers to connect to existing or proposed public sewer systems.
-Public sewer systems are those owned and operated by any legally recognized municipal organization as a public utility. - CF-503 Allow existing single-family homes with septic systems to continue using septic systems that conform to existing standards.
-Replace deficient septic systems in a timely fashion.
+- CF-501 Maintain a safe, efficient and cost-effective sewage collection and treatment system. - CF-502 Require all new development within designated urban growth areas and rural activity centers to connect to existing or proposed public sewer and inflow.